Scalable Video Object Segmentation with Identification Mechanism: Introduction

+To address the above two challenges, a practical approach should possess two essential characteristics: \textbf{1) Multi-object Association}, \ie, collaboratively matching and decoding multiple targets in an end-to-end framework (as illustrated in Fig.~\ref{fig:aot}).
+By modeling multi-object correlations, matching objects, and decoding multi-object segmentation in a single network pass, the model learns better representations and runs at a single-object-like speed. \textbf{2) Online Scalable Matching and Propagation.} In recent VOS methods (\eg, ~\cite{spacetime,cfbi,cfbip}), the module responsible for matching and propagating object masks is both the key component for achieving better performance and the run-time bottleneck.
+To realize flexible deployment, we aim to design an online scalable matching and propagation module that allows for straightforward adjustments of speed-accuracy trade-offs and accommodates diverse devices.

-To solve the above two problems, a feasible approach should be able to associate and decode multiple objects collaboratively in an end-to-end framework (Fig.~\ref{fig:aot}) and can dynamically adapt the architecture for different speed-accuracy requirements (Fig.~\ref{fig:after_aost}).
-Therefore, we propose an Associating Objects with Scalable Transformers (AOST) framework to simultaneously match and decode multiple targets with online network scalability.
-First, an identification mechanism is proposed to assign each target a unique identity and embed multiple targets into the same feature space.
-Hence, the network can learn the association or correlation among all the targets.
-Moreover, multi-object segmentation can be directly decoded by utilizing assigned identity information.
-Second, a Scalable Long Short-Term Transformer (S-LSTT) is devised for constructing hierarchical object matching and propagation.
-Each S-LSTT block utilizes a long-term attention for matching with the embedding of the reference frame(s) and a short-term attention for matching with nearby frames' embeddings.
-By further introducing scalable supervision and layer-wise identification \& gating weights, S-LSTT supports dynamic and effective adjustment of the transformer's depth and thus enables a test-time balance of segmentation accuracy and efficiency.
+In pursuit of multi-object association, we first present \textbf{Associating Objects with Transformers (AOT)}~\cite{aot}, in which the IDentification (ID) mechanism is proposed to assign each object a unique identity and embed all the objects into the same feature space so that the network can learn the associations among all the targets.
+Moreover, decoding the assigned ID information in the current frame can directly predict multi-object segmentation.
+To model multi-object associations, a Long Short-Term Transformer (LSTT) is devised to construct hierarchical matching and propagation.
+Each LSTT block utilizes a long-term attention for matching the reference frame's identities and a short-term attention for matching nearby frames' ones.

+To address the challenge of inflexible deployment, we lift AOT to a more effective and flexible approach, \textbf{Associating Objects with Scalable Transformers (AOST)}, which offers online scalable matching and propagation.
+AOST introduces a Scalable Long Short-Term Transformer (S-LSTT), which is scalable during training and inference.
+Through scalable supervision, we simultaneously train AOST's sub-networks with different depths efficiently and effectively, enabling online architecture scalability in VOS for the first time.
+Moreover, AOST incorporates layer-wise ID-based attention to overcome the representation limitation of ID embeddings in multi-layer networks.
+This allows for the online adaptation of the matching and propagation architecture without compromising its performance.
+Fig.~\ref{fig:after_aost} shows that AOST can infer in different transformer depths with test-time trade-offs between state-of-the-art accuracy and efficiency.

+Given the absence of a standard VOS benchmark for evaluating algorithms in real-world settings involving dense objects, we present a new \textbf{Video Object Segmentation in the Wild (VOSW)} benchmark to showcase the generalization ability of AOST \& AOT.
+VOSW is considerably more challenging, incorporating highly dense object annotations and a greater number of object categories.
+We establish VOSW upon a large-scale panoptic video segmentation dataset~\cite{miao2022large}, employing careful data collection, abundant data clean, and meticulous re-annotation.